 CRI’s technical staff is well versed in the field assessment of habitats, various plant communities, and their overall health and ability to support various forms of wildlife.
 We regularly evaluate the impacts to these communities and their inhabitants from direct and indirect project impacts.

-Our staff has advanced education in plant identification and has performed hundreds of rare, threatened and endangered species surveys in areas suspected to contain such species.
+Our staff has advanced education in plant identification and has performed hundreds of rare, threatened, and endangered (RTE) species surveys in areas suspected to contain such species.
 We’ve also located new and previously unknown populations of sensitive species during general project field work.

 At the federal level, our wildlife biologists are experienced in conducting and preparing:

 - Biological Assessments consistent with the requirements of Section 7 of the Endangered Species Act for terrestrial and aquatic species

 - Phase 1, Phase 2, and Phase 3 surveys and coordination for the federally listed Bog Turtle

 - Essential Fish Habitat Worksheets required under the Magnuson-Stevens Fishery Conservation and Management Act for designated fish species and other National Oceanic and Atmospheric Administration-Trust Resources

 - Bald Eagle monitoring and nest survey reports required under the Bald and Golden Eagle Protection Act